ClassOrg-Data-Sci-2024/Computational-mapping-of-NURSE-vowels-in-NE/Method.md

 **Speech Style**

 The selected speech styles are considered formal (Thomas, 2011; Labov, 1966, 1972).
 This genre is assumed to have a standard form of speaking, presumably suitable for pilot study.
-Second, studies have revealed broadcasters as a model for standard Nigerian English (citations).
+Second, studies have revealed broadcasters as a model for standard Nigerian English ((Akindele, 2020; Melefa, 2018; Oyebola & Gut, 2020).

 **Speakers**